Political positions of Joe Lieberman: Military intervention

 According to a 2003 article in the Boston Globe, Lieberman "initially supported the Vietnam War, then changed his mind in late 1967, when he decided it was 'the wrong place to be.'
 He has firmly backed every military action since then: Grenada, Libya, Panama, Kosovo, Afghanistan, and both Gulf wars."
-Since that time, he has repeatedly urg[ed] new American attacks against Iran, Syria and, most recently, action in Yemen against terrorists.
+Since that time, he had repeatedly urged new American attacks against Iran, Syria and, most recently, action in Yemen against terrorists.

 Atlanticism

 Lieberman was an advisor to the Atlantic Bridge.

 Committee on the Present Danger

 At the 20 July launching of the 2004 Committee on the Present Danger, Joe Lieberman and Senator Jon Kyl were identified as the honorary co-chairs.
 The Committee on the Present Danger (CPD) is a hawkish "advocacy organization" first founded in 1950 and re-formed in 1976 to push for larger defense budgets and arms buildups, to counter the Soviet Union.